-On June 27, 2017, DCR with the team of the consultants, presented 25% plans for the full length of the project at a public meeting, which was followed by a three-week public comment period.
+On June 27, 2017, DCR, with the team of consultants, held a public meeting to present 25% plans for the full length of the project at a public meeting, which was followed by a three-week public comment period.

 Public Meetings and Materials

-If you have questions or concerns or wish to subscribe to a listserv to receive periodic project updates, please email Mass.Parks@state.ma.us or call 617-626-4973.
+If you have questions or concerns about this project or wish to subscribe to a listserv to receive periodic project updates, please email Mass.Parks@state.ma.us, noting "Morrissey Redesign" in the subject line or call 617-626-4973.